2008 Notre Dame Fighting Irish football team: Michigan

-Turnovers were the name of the game, as Notre Dame jumped out to a 21-point lead off of 2 early Michigan turnovers and went on to beat Michigan 35–17.
-Despite Michigan out-gaining the Irish 387 yards to 260 yards, Notre Dame won the turnover battle 6 to 2.
+On September 13, Notre Dame defeated Michigan, 35–17, at Notre Dame Stadium.
+Notre Dame jumped out to a 21-point lead off of two early Michigan turnovers.
+Despite Michigan out-gaining the Irish 387 yards to 260 yards, Notre Dame won the turnover battle, six to two.
 Jimmy Clausen connected on touchdown passes of 10 yards and 48 yards to wide receivers Duval Kamara and Golden Tate, respectively.
 Michigan came to life after the 21 points, when Sam McGuffie turned a short pass from quarterback Steven Threet into a 40-yard touchdown.
 Michigan kicker K.C.
-Lopata's 23 yard field goal cut the lead to 21–10.
-The Irish then answered with an 87-yard touchdown drive, highlighted by a 60-yard pass from Clausen to Tate, who broke three tackles before being caught at the 25 yard line.
-Robert Hughes scored his second rushing touchdown of the day, a 1-yard run to make it 28–10.
+Lopata's 23-yard field goal cut the lead to 21–10.
+The Irish then answered with an 87-yard touchdown drive, highlighted by a 60-yard pass from Clausen to Tate, who broke three tackles before being caught at the 25-yard line.
+Robert Hughes scored his second rushing touchdown of the day, a one-yard run to make it 28–10.

 Irish linebacker Brian Smith also returned a fumble 35 yards for a touchdown in the fourth quarter to put the game away.
 Notre Dame didn't come away completely unscathed, however, as coach Charlie Weis was knocked over on the sideline by defensive end John Ryan, who was being run out of bounds.
 Weis spent the remainder of the game on crutches with his left leg wrapped.
 It was determined during halftime that Weis had torn his ACL and his MCL.
-Coach Lou Holtz and the 1988 National Title team were also honored, with a statue of Coach Holtz unveiled outside of the stadium before the game.
+Coach Lou Holtz and the 1988 national championship team were also honored, with a statue of Coach Holtz unveiled outside of the stadium before the game.